 (listen to the same song I enjoyed to when writing this article)

 It's such an easy thing to say.
-When you found something you love and others ask you how they can find it too, you just say "Follow your passion" and think it's great advice.
+When you've found something you love and others ask how they can find it too, you just say "follow your passion," like it was that simple for you.